ComHem/sermo-event-api/sermo-bundle.md

 ### ERR_CERT_AUTHORITY_INVALID / Invalid cert - "Your connection is not private"

-The development environment does not have a valid cert.
-It needs to be explicitly trusted.
-Otherwise it will not download the script from the development environment.
+The development environment does not have a valid certificate.
+This certificate needs to be explicitly trusted otherwise the browser will not download the script from the development environment.

-If your browser prints an ERR_CERT_AUTHORITY_INVALID error, make sure your browser can download and show the script on this URL without errors: https://sermo-webchat-ci1.sermo.dev-dockeree.int.comhem.com/bundle/sermo.ci1.js.
+If the browser prints an ERR_CERT_AUTHORITY_INVALID error, make sure your browser can download and show the script on this URL without errors: https://sermo-webchat-ci1.sermo.dev-dockeree.int.comhem.com/bundle/sermo.ci1.js.
 If you get an error or warning saying "Your connection is not private", follow your browsers instructions to proceed.
 In chrome, click "Advanced" then "proceed to ... (unsafe)"

 ### Invalid platform